esphome/esphome-docs/components/sensor/ltr_als_ps.rst

 Sensors
 ^^^^^^^
-This component offers five sensors for ALS-enabled devices and one sensor for PS-enabled devices.
+This component offers five sensors for ALS-equipped devices and one sensor for PS-equipped devices.
-You can configure all or any subset of the sensors.
-Each configured sensor is reported separately on each ``update_interval``. **name** option is required for the sensor.
-All other options from :ref:`Sensor <config-sensor>`.
-If you don’t need to configure any other sensor options, you can use the simplified syntax for the sensor: ``ambient_light: "Ambient light"``, for example.
+You can configure all or any subset of these sensors.
+Each configured sensor is reported separately on each ``update_interval``.
+Each is an ESPHome :ref:`sensor <config-sensor>` and may be configured accordingly; if you don’t need to configure additional :ref:`sensor <config-sensor>` variables, you may simply use the shorthand syntax for the sensor.
+For example: ``ambient_light: "Ambient light"``

 - **ambient_light** (*Optional*): Illuminance of ambient light, close to human eye spectre, lx.
 - **infrared_counts** (*Optional*): Sensor counts from the IR-sensitive sensor (*CH1*), counts.